 The more a verbal statement can be seen as an obstacle to an opponent's action, the more likely it becomes that the statement is said defensively.

-Tells are one of the most romanticised aspects of poker.
+Tells are one of the most romanticized aspects of poker.
 A twitch or a tic that telegraphs the strength of your hand is such a prevalent image associated with poker that the phrase "poker face" has entered common parlance.
-Many people believe that the ability to read your opponents' gestures and mannerisms is the main thing separating a pro from a fish.
+Many people believe that the ability to read your opponents' gestures and mannerisms is the main thing separating poker’s winners from its losers.

-A bet sizing tell is one of the tells that can be found in both online poker and live poker.
-Some players will bet larger amounts relative to the size of the pot with their bluffs to avoid a call, whereas some will bet larger amounts with their value hands to get a bigger payoff or to make it look like a bluff.
+A bet sizing tell is one that can be found in both online and live poker.
+Some players will bet larger amounts relative to the size of the pot with their bluffs to avoid a call, whereas some will bet larger amounts with their value hands to get a bigger payoff (or to make it look like a bluff).

 These poker tells are not subtle.
 We recommend you never use the chatbox unless you are making a final table deal in a tournament, but if you have the option of hiding player chat do not take it.
-It's rare, but sometimes players will make the mistake of using the chat and telling you their hand.
+It's rare, but sometimes players will make the mistake of using the chat to literally tell you their hand.

 The old tenet of "weak means strong and strong means weak" applies here, and a player who is chatting in a way that encourages you to call probably isn't holding the nuts.

 All poker tells are player-dependent.
-You can't sit at your regular online poker games, see someone make a certain bet or take a certain length of time with a hand and then establish that as a definitive and reliable read.
+You can't see someone make a certain bet or take a certain length of time with a hand and then establish that as a definitive and reliable read.
 Like all opponent tendencies, it has to be observed regularly before you can rely on it for making decisions.

 Whether you play live poker or online poker, a read on an opponent based on a tell should not be the focus of your decision-making, but rather a factor in it alongside opponent history, table dynamics and metagame.